Sports in the New York metropolitan area: Philadelphia

 In each of the four sports leagues, as well as Major League Soccer, there is intra-division competition between teams from New York and Philadelphia, as seen in the rivalries between the New York Mets and the Philadelphia Phillies in Major League Baseball, the New York Giants and the Philadelphia Eagles in the National Football League, and the New York Rangers and the Philadelphia Flyers in the National Hockey League.
-There is also a rivalry between the New York Knicks and the Philadelphia 76ers of the National Basketball Association, although it is not as intense as the other three rivalries.
-There is another rivalry between the Brooklyn Nets and Philadelphia 76ers.
+There is also a rivalry between the Brooklyn Nets and the Philadelphia 76ers of the National Basketball Association, although it is not as intense as the other three rivalries.
+There is another rivalry between the New York Knicks and the Philadelphia 76ers.
 As in the case of Boston, the rivalries between New York City FC and the New York Red Bulls with the Philadelphia Union have a lower profile than that of the two New York-area teams.

 In the first season of the Overwatch League the Philadelphia Fusion was the first team to beat the previously undefeated New York Excelsior in regular season play.
 Excelsior was a strong team throughout the season, bringing home two of the four stage titles and entering the post-season playoffs at the highest seed.
 However, in a surprise upset Philadelphia knocked New York out of the playoffs and went on to come in second place in the finals as both the first and last team to defeat New York in the 2018 season.

 The metropolitan area's three NHL teams tend to be primary rivals with one another, although they each have their own rivalry with the Flyers.
 Unlike baseball and football, the local teams in the New York area are in the same division and are therefore in direct competition with one another.